icemac/icemac.wsgi.wsgiref/docs/index.rst

 Narrative documentation
 -----------------------
-Narrative documentation explaining how to use :mod:`dataflaks.wsgi.bjoern`.
+Narrative documentation explaining how to use :mod:`icemac.wsgi.wsgiref`.

 .. toctree::
     :maxdepth: 2